EXPO YELLO 2026 Tour de France

 The most talked-about transfer in cycling not named Evenepoel, Ayuso walked out of UAE's shadow — and a very public feud he likened to a 'dictatorship' — to sign a five-year megadeal as Lidl-Trek's undisputed Grand Tour leader.

-Juan Ayuso paper-collage portrait in the 2026 Lidl-Trek kit
+Juan Ayuso editorial portrait in the 2026 Lidl-Trek kit

 Palmarès